wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.2.5 =

 Now you can set your links to nofollow.
 Also no more disappearing links!
 This was happening to some users when they tried to add or remove images and when changing the image order.
 This bug has been fixed.
 The plugin mark-up has been optimized and requires less javascript.

+= 0.2.6 =

+This update aims to fix the 'Warning: getimagesize()' bug.
+PHP's getimagesize() is now used with a local file path instead of a url.